-- Pain, swelling or redness at the injection site, low grade fever, malaise, shivering, fatigue, headache, myalgia, and arthralgia are among the commonly reported symptoms after intramuscular or intradermal vaccination.
+- Pain, swelling, or redness at the injection site, low grade fever, malaise, shivering, fatigue, headache, myalgia, and arthralgia are among the commonly reported symptoms after IM or intradermal vaccination.
 A small painless nodule (induration) may also form at the injection site.
 These symptoms usually disappear within 1–2 days without treatment

 - Immediate reactions such as urticaria, angio-oedema, bronchospasm, and anaphylaxis can occur

-- All serious suspected reactions following influenza vaccines should be reported to the Medicines and Healthcare products Regulatory Agency using the Yellow Card scheme at yellowcard.mhra.gov.uk
+- All serious suspected reactions following flu vaccines should be reported to the Medicines and Healthcare products Regulatory Agency using the Yellow Card scheme at yellowcard.mhra.gov.uk

 - The quadrivalent cell cultured inactivated influenza vaccine (QIVc), quadrivalent inactivated influenza vaccine (QIV) and high-dose trivalent inactivated influenza vaccine (TIV-HD) carry a black triangle symbol (▼).
 This is a standard symbol added to the product information of a vaccine during the earlier stages of its introduction, to encourage reporting of all suspected adverse reactions.